LaFosseAcademy/rlam/snowflake-II.md

 - Select `Line` as the Chart type
 - Under `Data`
   - First drop down: `DAILY_AVG_RATE` - select average
-  - Second drop down: `RATE_DAY` for the `X-Axis`
+  - Second drop down (X-Axis): `RATE_DAY`
 - Under `Appearance`, check:
   - Show points
 - Increase the size of the chart if needed by dragging the tab up

-In this `Chart` we can see that the rate didn't fluctuate much, but there is some days with no data, which can lead to further investigation
+In this `Chart` we can see that the rate didn't fluctuate much, but there is some days with no data, which can be weekends

 <br>